Ujjawalg235/EV-Charging-Finder/README.md

 *   **Interactive Maps Integration**: Uses `react-leaflet` to display dynamic markers, popups, and radius visualizations on the Home and Nearby search pages.
 *   **Enroute Navigation**: Plan a trip from a start location to a destination, rendering the exact path and all EV charging stations situated along that route on a dedicated map.
 *   **Connector Type Filtering**: Dynamic filtering for connector types (`Type 2`, `CCS`, `CHAdeMO`) directly in the Enroute finder.
-*   **Real Station Data**: Integrates seamlessly with the Open Charge Map API to pull real, live charging stations with actual location data and photographs when available.
+*   **Real Station Data**: Integrates seamlessly with the Open Charge Map API to pull real, live charging stations with actual location data and photographs.
-*   **Mock Booking Flow**: A realistic, step-by-step charging slot booking simulator, fully localized and priced realistically in INR (₹).
+*   **Mock Booking Flow**: A realistic, step-by-step charging slot booking simulator, fully localized and priced realistically.
 *   **User "Visited" Log & Reviews**: A personal profile dashboard that saves your previously visited stations, allowing you to log reviews, experiences, and dates for API-sourced charging spots using `localStorage`.
 *   **Modern Premium UI**: Built with responsive glassmorphism aesthetics, dynamic dark mode layout, and frictionless tab-based routing for optimal mobile and desktop user experience.